EXECUTIVE DIRECTOR / FOUNDER

 At the current rate at which elephants are being killed that leaves us only about 10 years before they are completely extinct in the wild.
 10 YEARS!!!
 So we have a LOT of work to do and we have one shot to do it.

 We teach scientific lesson plans using the science of elephants…a subject that kids already find fascinating.
-The trial run of the lesson plans in local classrooms is showing very promising results.
+The trial run of the lesson plans in local classrooms has shown very promising results.
 I’ve never seen kids so excited about science and this is exactly what we were hoping for.
 If all goes according to plan, then we will replicate this nationwide so that every school that wants access to a lesson plan can have it.
 Our goal is to provide them as a free download from our website.

 2) Kenya Consumer-to-Producer (C2P) Project